Please support on UPI m.manaja@paytm

 ©This work is copyrighted.

-This is a work of fiction.
+Copying or deriving characters from this story or any derivative work based on the theme of the book, Ayesha Diaries, or the characters mentioned in this book, is a legal offence.“This is a work of fiction.
 Names, characters, businesses, places, events and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

-The author has tried to recreate locales and popular destinations from her memories of them and woven stories around them.
+The author has tried to recreate locales and popular destinations from her memories of them and woven stories around them. ”

 The sound of people dancing was enthralling.
 Don't get me wrong.
 In all these years in this apartment, it was certainly not the first time.
 It is a huge block of many buildings.
 Especially mine looks down on many smaller Victorian style ones, mostly because it is too tall — fifty stories!

 There are so many rich and classy people staying here.
-Mercedes, Audi and Honda are the only cars you can see in the parking.
+Mercedes, Audi and BMW are the only cars you can see in the parking.
 Reason why no single cab guy would ever care to return me 1 rupee change if the bill is 19 bucks for a 20 rupee note.
 They obviously assume I'm filthy rich.

 I've thought of starting a conversation with the Harley Davidson guy who stays just diagonally across my apartment.
 He has many times been on the same elevator as me taking off those black biker gloves that he probably wears to protect his Harley.
 Yes, bikey guys are crazy, aren't they?